Self-plagiarism: How Much Is Too Much?

 Can you plagiarize your own work?
 Yes!
 This is called self-plagiarism, which is when someone re-uses large parts of their own work, without citing the original text.

-The ethics of self-plagiarism are up for debate.
+The nuances in the ethics of plagiarism and self-plagiarism are up for debate.
 However, many journals have clear guidelines on how much of the author’s previous work can be re-used in an article.

 Some people think self-plagiarism includes re-using ideas or concepts from earlier works.
 Others think that it only means copying text or images.